-Specific issues of shape and movement, which may be either intended or realised by chance effect are a central premise to the recent drawings of Martin Raabenstein.
-Similarly, time, as an archaeological metaphor through layering, expresses a unique redolence in the current series of Ambush drawings.
-Following the now familiar convention of poetic heads and opaque presences the processes that form the present series are denser and more complex than previously exercised.
-It is less the ephemeral presence of tissue and transparency, but rather concentrates on impregnated layers of paper, ink drawing, through to glue and ink wash.
-From a base paper support Raabenstein has applied an initial surface and then an ink drawing, and thereafter applied a glued tissue layer which mixes various subtle amounts of ink within the acrylic glue application.
-In certain cases further drawn elements may be subsequently superimposed.
-What emerges through these effects is somewhat like a stiffened object-image with an added sense of a vellum-like surface texture.
-The head and bust-type images are thereafter brought into a chosen family of relations both in terms of scale and tonality for the purposes of exhibition.
-The calligraphic language remains, but it has moved from the position of an overt linearity in fusions of both the blot and the line.
-The suggestion being that ink not merely rests upon a support (a sheet of paper) but is somehow integrated, and with the use of acrylic glue and ink wash impregnates the surface.
-The former use or sense of linear control has now incorporated the spontaneity of chance effect.
-At the same time this new procedure has the further effect of creating a palimpsest (aspects of the hidden visible), which is to say it is layered with elements that are written or expressed on top of one another.
+specific issues of shape and movement, which may be either intended or realised by chance effect are a central premise to the recent drawings of martin eugen raabenstein. similarly, time, as an archaeological metaphor through layering, expresses a unique redolence in the current series ambush. following the now familiar convention of poetic heads and opaque presences the processes that form the present series are denser and more complex than previously exercised. it is less the ephemeral presence of tissue and transparency, but rather concentrates on impregnated layers of paper, ink drawing, through to glue and ink wash. from a base paper support raabenstein has applied an initial surface and then an ink drawing, and thereafter applied a glued tissue layer which mixes various subtle amounts of ink within the acrylic glue application. in certain cases further drawn elements may be subsequently superimposed. what emerges through these effects is somewhat like a stiffened object-image with an added sense of a vellum-like surface texture. the head and bust-type images are thereafter brought into a chosen family of relations both in terms of scale and tonality for the purposes of exhibition. the calligraphic language remains, but it has moved from the position of an overt linearity in fusions of both the blot and the line. the suggestion being that ink not merely rests upon a support (a sheet of paper) but is somehow integrated, and with the use of acrylic glue and ink wash impregnates the surface. the former use or sense of linear control has now incorporated the spontaneity of chance effect. at the same time this new procedure has the further effect of creating a palimpsest (aspects of the hidden visible), which is to say it is layered with elements that are written or expressed on top of one another.